Italy has a world-class health system. The coronavirus has pushed it to the breaking point.

 "What we're seeing in Italy is what we're likely to start seeing in hospitals around the world in the coming weeks and months," said Yascha Mounk, a political scientist at Johns Hopkins University in Baltimore.
 "One of the characteristics of this disease is it has a very long incubation period.
 It takes a long time for it to start overburdening the health care system, but once it starts, the increase is very rapid."

-In Venice, one doctor in the region’s main hospital who spoke on the condition of anonymity said she and her colleagues are already treating 92 coronavirus patients, but they are anticipating an onslaught still to come.
+In Venice, a doctor in the region's main hospital who spoke on the condition of anonymity said that she and her colleagues are already treating 92 coronavirus patients but that they are anticipating an onslaught still to come.

 "We are struggling, but we know we are not in the worst moment of the outbreak," she said.
 "To work in these conditions is really exhausting.
 Everyone is feeling mentally exhausted."

-Her hospital has already created improvised ICUs and doctors and nurses across the northeast are being deployed into vulnerable areas.
-Even with more time to prepare than Lombardy, resources in and around Venice are already becoming strained.
+Her hospital has already created improvised ICUs, and doctors and nurses across the northeast are being deployed to vulnerable areas.
+Resources in and around Venice, which has had even more time to prepare than Lombardy, are already becoming strained.

 "At the moment, we are in good condition, but if the emergency keeps going on for weeks and weeks, I don't know how well we can react," she said.

-Some doctors and experts in Italy have been outspoken about the situation in their country in hopes that other nations will learn from the experience.
+Some doctors and experts in Italy have been outspoken in hope that other counties will learn from their experience.

 Longo said one crucial takeaway is that early actions can make a big difference.

-D’Antiga added that Italy’s experiences could also provide stark warnings about what can happen even in a country with a well-regarded health care system that provides universal coverage to its residents and citizens.
-In countries where that’s not the case, such as in the U.S., doctors could be under more stress and face additional challenges.
-There are already concerns, for instance, that hospitals in the U.S. could face a shortage of ventilators.
+D'Antiga added that Italy's experiences could also provide stark warnings about what can happen even in a country with a well-regarded health care system that provides universal coverage to its residents.
+In countries where that's not the case, such as in the U.S., doctors could be under more stress and face additional challenges.
+There are already concerns, for example, that hospitals in the U.S. could face a shortage of ventilators.

 "We have a system in Italy where everybody has access, so we can make decisions based only on medical factors," he said.
 "In the U.S., that will be much more challenging, and the choices will be very different from an ethical point of view."

-Still, as Italians approach the end of their second full week under quarantine, Longo said people have found ways to remain hopeful.
+Still, Longo said that as Italians approach the end of their second full week under quarantine, people have found ways to remain hopeful.

 "There's really a sense of solidarity, of belonging to the same community," he said.
 "Everyone feels that we can only rescue ourselves if we stick together."